mavryk-network/taquito/docs/web3js_taquito.md

 author: Claude Barde
 ---

-Web3js and Taquito have a common goal: connecting dapps to the Ethereum and Tezos blockchain (respectively) and thus implement similar approaches.
-However, these approaches are also different due to the nature of Ethereum and the Tezos blockchains.
+Web3js and Taquito have a common goal: connecting dapps to the Ethereum and Mavryk blockchain (respectively) and thus implement similar approaches.
+However, these approaches are also different due to the nature of Ethereum and the Mavryk blockchains.

 A comparison of the methods implemented by Web3js and Taquito can put in perspective their similarities and differences.